-- It was recommended that reference is made within the supporting text of this policy for the requirement of an Appropriate Assessment where a project or plan is likely to result in significant [adverse] effects upon a European (International) designated site.
+It was recommended that reference is made within the supporting text of this policy for the requirement of an Appropriate Assessment where a project or plan is likely to result in significant [adverse] effects upon a European (International) designated site.
 At the moment the policy only states that such sites should be clearly identified in Local Plans.
-This will be required to ensure the integrity of the designated site is not affected. - It was also recommended that, while the mitigation hierarchy does apply to European sites, before compensatory provision is identified as the only solution to a European site conflict, it is necessary to demonstrate no alternatives to them and Imperative Reasons of Overriding Public Interest (IROPI) as to why the project should go ahead.
+This will be required to ensure the integrity of the designated site is not affected.

+• It was also recommended that, while the mitigation hierarchy does apply to European sites, before compensatory provision is identified as the only solution to a European site conflict, it is necessary to demonstrate no alternatives to them and Imperative Reasons of Overriding Public Interest (IROPI) as to why the project should go ahead.

 These changes were made to the London Plan.
-However, in the Minor Suggested Changes the supporting text relating to IROPI has been moved to policy clause BA.
-The reference in the supporting text has been replaced by the statement that 'There are legal provisions which ensure these sites are not harmed by development; there is a duty to consult Natural England on proposals that might affect these sites'.
+However, the text regarding the specific legal provisions (the second bullet above) was removed as a Further Suggested Change following the examination process as a result of discussions, including comments from the Environment Agency that it was not necessary and is covered by the Habitats Regulations and Appropriate Assessment processes.
 The recommendations were not fundamental to the conclusion of the HRA but were only suggested to be included for information.
 Its omission therefore does not affect the conclusion of the HRA.